TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 <https://github.com/lolli42/enetcache/blob/master/Build/Scripts/runTests.sh>`_ and `Build/testing-docker/
 docker-compose.yml <https://github.com/lolli42/enetcache/blob/master/Build/testing-docker/docker-compose.yml>`_.

-These files are simplified rip-off versions of similar files from the TYPO3 core: `Build/Scripts/runTests.sh
+These files are simplified rip-off versions of similar files from the TYPO3 core: `core Build/Scripts/runTests.sh
-<https://github.com/TYPO3/TYPO3.CMS/blob/master/Build/Scripts/runTests.sh>`_ and `Build/testing-docker/local/
+<https://github.com/TYPO3/TYPO3.CMS/blob/master/Build/Scripts/runTests.sh>`_ and `core Build/testing-docker/local/
 docker-compose.yml <https://github.com/TYPO3/TYPO3.CMS/tree/master/Build/testing-docker/local>`_.
 You can
 copy + paste these files from extensions like enetcache or styleguide to your own extension, but should then look through the files and adapt to your needs (for instance search for the word "enetcache" in runTests.sh if you